 - Obtaining an advance copy of an unseen examination paper;

 - Taking away paperwork designated not to be removed from an examination.

 The University defines Mitigating Circumstances (MCs) as:

-Mitigating Circumstances are a serious and acute problem or event beyond a student's control or ability to foresee which has prevented completion of assessment(s) or attendance at examination(s).
+“A serious and acute problem or event beyond a student's control or ability to foresee which has prevented completion of assessment(s) or attendance at examination(s).”

 Under no circumstances will mitigation be considered as grounds for adjusting the grade(s) awarded for assessments already completed.